Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Introduction

 \section{Introduction}

-Time-series data routinely occurs in critical care settings where various measurements are recorded for patients throughout their course of stay (Figure \ref{fig:eg}).
-Predicting clinical outcomes like mortality, decompensation, length of stay, and disease risk from such complex multi-variate data can facilitate both effective management of critical care units and automatic personalized treatment recommendation for patients.
-The successes of deep learning in image and text domains realized by CNNs, RNNs \citep{sutskever2014sequence, chung2014empirical}, and Transformers \citep{vaswani2017attention} have inspired the application of these architectures to develop better prediction models for time-series data as well.
+Time-series data is routinely collected in various healthcare settings where different measurements are recorded for patients throughout their course of stay (See Figure \ref{fig:eg} for an illustrative example).
+Predicting clinical outcomes like mortality, decompensation, length of stay, and disease risk from such complex multivariate time-series data can facilitate both effective management of critical care units and automatic personalized treatment recommendation for patients.
+The success of deep learning in image and text domains realized by convolutional and recurrent networks \citep{sutskever2014sequence, chung2014empirical}, and Transformer models \citep{vaswani2017attention} have inspired the application of these architectures to develop better prediction models for time-series data as well.
 However, time-series in the clinical domain portray a unique set of challenges that are described below. \begin{itemize} \item \textbf{Missingness and Sparsity}: A patient's condition may demand observing only a subset of variables of interest.
 Thus, not all the variables are observed for every patient.
-Also, the observed time-series matrices are very sparse as some variables may be measured more frequently than others for a given patient. \item \textbf{Irregular time intervals and Sporadicity}: Clinical variables are not usually measured at regular time intervals.
-Thus, the measurements occur sporadically in time depending on the underlying condition of the patient. \item \textbf{Limited labeled data}: Patient-level clinical data is often expensive to obtain and labeled data subsets pertaining to a specific prediction task may be even more limited (for e.g. building a severity classifier for Covid-19 patients.) \end{itemize}
+Also, the observed time-series matrices are very sparse as some variables may be measured more frequently than others for a given patient. \item \textbf{Irregular time intervals and Sporadicity}: Not all clinical variables are measured at regular time intervals.
+Thus, the measurements may occur sporadically in time depending on the underlying condition of the patient. \item \textbf{Limited labeled data}: Patient-level clinical data is often expensive to obtain and labeled data subsets pertaining to a specific prediction task may be even more limited (for e.g., building a severity classifier for Covid-19 patients.) \end{itemize}